pandulapeter/beagle/README.md

 }
 ```

-These libraries provide the BeagleLogger object which needs to be connected to the main library when it is initialized:
+These libraries provide the BeagleLogger object which needs to be connected to the main library when it is initialized in the Application class:

 ```kotlin
 Beagle.initialize(